fediskhakov/mtbo2024champ/index.md

 ---

-This website is made using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) infrastructure and hosted by [Github Pages](https://github.com/fediskhakov/mtbo2024champ)
+This website is made using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and is hosted by [Github](https://github.com/fediskhakov/mtbo2024champ)